Data protection impact assessment

 What is it?

-This evaluation is an additional measure that must be carried out on a mandatory basis by certain companies or organizations that carry out data processing that is considered high risk.
+This assessment is an additional measure that must be carried out on a mandatory basis by certain companies or organisations that carry out data processing that is considered high risk.

-- It should not be confused with risk analysis, which is an obligation for any company or organization that processes personal data, without exception.
+- It should not be confused with risk analysis, which is an obligation for any company or organisation that processes personal data, without exception.

-- One of the phases of the risk analysis is precisely to determine if any of the analyzed treatments require a data protection impact assessment and to know which treatments are subject, we have two main sources.
+- One of the phases of the risk analysis is precisely to determine whether any of the processes analysed require a data protection impact assessment and, to ascertain which processes are subject, there are two main sources.

-- The art.
+- Art.
 35 of the GDPR that includes three types of processing that require a data protection impact assessment:

 a) systematic and exhaustive evaluation of personal aspects of natural persons based on automated processing, such as profiling, and on the basis of which decisions are made that produce legal effects for natural persons or that significantly affect them in a similar way;